lecturers-without-borders/docs_images_maps/README.md

 Look at the movie about Lecturers without borders https://www.youtube.com/watch?v=X67V7eM2cPM

 The project is under development and we are open for collaborations.
 We collaborate with mostly educational and data analysis projects in various regions and countries.
 If you would like to join our team of educators, data scientists and coordinators, please write to us to
-Nasia Nikolau, Mikhail Khotyakov, Delphine Zemp or Liubov Tupikina liubov.tupikina AT cri-paris.org
+*Nasia Nikolau, Mikhail Khotyakov, Delphine Zemp, Liubov Tupikina liubov.tupikina AT cri-paris.org*
+*Anastasia Mityagina
+anamityagina@gmail.com*

 ## Open positions
 Internship for workshop design: